clintcarter1999/JokesAPI/README.md

 	[https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/](https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/)

 ## Testing Considerations
 Manual testing using Postman and Swagger are useful for quick testing of API.
 However, it doesn't fit in the continuous integration pipeline.
 My goal is to understand the new Microsoft.AspNetCore.Mvc.Testing package.
+That will have to wait as I am out of time for this first release.
+It's now in the backlog :(

 Quick Exerpt of the article referenced below:
 *"...The release of ASP.NET Core 2.1 introduced a handy new package in  [Microsoft.AspNetCore.Mvc.Testing](https://blogs.msdn.microsoft.com/webdev/2018/03/05/asp-net-core-2-1-0-preview1-functional-testing-of-mvc-applications).
 Its primary goal is streamlining end-to-end MVC and Web API testing by hosting the full web stack (database included) in memory while providing a client to test "from the outside in" by issuing http requests to our application.